alanplatt/aws_assume_role/README.md

 ### Tests ###
 To test run test.sh.
 Branches pushed to this repo are automatically tested on osx and linux by Travis CI

+### Usage ###
+For general usage see [setup](#setup) below.
+To run the script outside of a shell eval statement for testing etc please run the script with the --help section for detailed explanations of each option.

 ### Setup ###

 As we are setting the environment variables of the current shell we must run the script in an eval statement.